NsamaChibulu/CRUD-Project-Anime-App/README.md

 -	Code must be then fully integrated into a Version Control System, to be built through a command line server and deployed to a virtual machine with CI pipleines.
 -	Documentation must also be provided to that describe the full design and architecture of the project.
 -	Must included a Risk assessment within the documents.
--	Must be submitted as a README.md file on the 10th May at 9am.

 Should be’s/have.